UniversalDependencies/UD_Latin-LLCT/README.md

 in Annotating Medieval Latin Charters. *Journal for Language Technology and Computational Linguistics (JLCL)*, 26(2):105–116, november.
-In Francesco Mambrini, et al., editors, *Annotation of Corpora for Research in the Humanities: Proceedings of the ACRH Workshop*, Heidelberg, 5.
+In Francesco Mambrini, et al., editors, *Annotation of Corpora for Research in the Humanities: Proceedings of the ACRH Workshop, Heidelberg, 5.
 Jan.
 2012*.
 Available at https://jlcl.org/content/2-allissues/12-Heft2-2011/16.pdf